pl-wnifc/nifc-rism-records/README.md

 # NIFC RISM records #

-This repository contains RISM entries in the MarcXml format for NIFC related projects associated with Humdrum digital scores.
-RISM IDs are extracted from Humdrum digital scores into a file called list.txt by the command:
+This repository contains RISM entries downloaded in the MarcXml format for NIFC related projects associated with Humdrum digital scores.
+RISM IDs are first extracted from Humdrum digital scores into a file called list.txt by the command:

 ```bash
 make list